 Smart, Simple, Authentic

 Our communities and properties are created with National Resources' trademarked intelligent design standard, which embodies the principles of smart, simple and authentic design.
-Developed using sustainable materials, advanced construction techniques, and home to energy efficient features such as instant hot water heaters, Energy Star™ rated appliances, and super-efficient HVAC systems, the Pearl ranks amongst the most innovative residential buildings on the market today.
+Developed using sustainable materials, advanced construction techniques, and home to energy efficient features such as instant hot water heaters, Energy Star™ rated appliances, and super-efficient HVAC systems, our communities rank amongst the most innovative residential buildings on the market today.